BUL - Update

 A room dedicated for

 students with special needs was established during the year.
-The Students
+The

-assist the students with learning.
-The room is located next to the Library
+the room to assist the students with learning.
+The room is located

-Director’s office.
-In addition, students can borrow books at the
+next to the Library Director’s office.
+In addition, students can

-circulation desk from the National Society for the Visually Handicapped,
+borrow books at the circulation desk from the National Society for the

-Jerusalem for their leisure reading.
+Visually Handicapped, Jerusalem for their leisure reading.

 CIRCULATION